oracle-quickstart/oci-pbspro/README.md

 execution_image_id | The OCID of the image for the PBS Pro execution hosts. execution_assign_public_ip | Whether the VNIC should be assigned a public IP address. execution_subnet_id | The subnet id to host the PBS Pro execution hosts.

-## Contributing

-This project is open source.
-Oracle appreciates any contributions that are made by the open source community.

-## License

-Copyright (c) 2018, Oracle and/or its affiliates.
-All rights reserved.

-Licensed under the Universal Permissive License 1.0 or Apache License 2.0.

-See [LICENSE](./LICENSE.txt) for more details.